letsconfuse/sock-shop-devops/README.md

 # Astronomy Shop: Local DevSecOps Platform

-A cloud-free, interview-ready DevOps platform for the maintained [OpenTelemetry Astronomy Shop](https://github.com/open-telemetry/opentelemetry-demo).
+A cloud-free, DevOps platform for the maintained [OpenTelemetry Astronomy Shop](https://github.com/open-telemetry/opentelemetry-demo).
 It deploys a realistic microservice application to a local **kind** Kubernetes cluster using the upstream OpenTelemetry Helm chart, with repeatable validation, security scanning, observability, and operational runbooks.

 > This repository manages the platform around the application.
 It deliberately does **not** fork or modify Astronomy Shop application source code.